Quotas: When Countries Say "Enough is Enough!" to Imports

 Saudi Arabia setting quotas on foreign workers to boost domestic employment

-Why This Matters for Your IB Exams
+Why This Matters for Your IB Economics Course

-Examiners LOVE asking about:
+IB Economics Examiners LOVE asking about:

 Calculating welfare effects of quotas (especially at HL)